carlosperate/microbit-eink-feather/README.md

 ## Repository Contents

-- **datasheets**: Datasheets for the components used in this adaptor board.
+- **datasheets**: Datasheets for the components used in this adaptor board
 - **docs**: Documentation related to this adaptor board
-- **firmware**: Information about the micro:bit code to use the eInk FeatherWing
+- **firmware**: Arduino Skectch to test the eInk FeatherWing with a micro:bit
 - **hardware**: The KiCad project files
 - **production**: Gebers to manufacture the board